 Hopefully I will have news of the baby to share with you soon.
 Until then, I will try to be patient and leave the kids alone!
 Believe me, it isn’t easy. 🙂

-Linking to my usuals – adding in Finished or Not Friday.
-I don’t think I have linked up there before.
+Linking to my usuals, as well as She Can Quilt for the end of Q1 FAL link up.
 Check the Link Ups tab at the top of the page for the details.

 A little of this and a little of that – this has been the routine in my sewing room this week.
 For the most part, I have been quilting the baby quilt for my almost-here grandbaby.
 She is due March 3rd and I know my daughter-in-law has reached the point where she is done being pregnant.
 Those last few weeks are just miserable.
 I hope this little girl makes an appearance soon!
 The quilt top is finished and the quilting is nearly finished.